-28 29 Engine oil is applicable in an environment operating with high temperature that exposed it to thermal oxidation and other impurities that degrade the oil.
+Engine oil is applicable in an environment operating with high temperature that exposes it to thermal oxidation and other impurities that degrade the oil.
 This makes engine oil in the early century, to be used within a short period of time [1].
 Thus, additives are compounded with the lubricant (base oil) to prolong the service life in that environment due to these challenges.
 Nevertheless the additives have duration of usage after which the oil becomes so degraded majorly by thermal degradation (oxidation) [2].
 The oil is then removed and replaced with fresh one.
-Oxidation increases the viscosity of the oil to-due to sludge, thereby the oil losses its lubrication quality.
-Previous studies [3-5] revealed that SEO contains a lot of contaminants like salt, broken down additives, gum, hydrocarbons, heavy metals, polychlorinated biphenyls (PCBs), halogen compounds that are poisonous to aquatic life, human beings and its environs.
-Also, carcinogenic compounds like polycyclic aromatic
+Oxidation increases the viscosity of the oil to due to sludge, thereby the oil losses its lubrication quality.
+Previous studies [3-5] revealed that SEO contains a lot of contaminants like salts (ammonium sulphate, ammonium bipulpictes), broken down additives, gum, hydrocarbons, heavy metals, polychlorinated biphenyls (PCBs), halogen compounds that are poisonous to aquatic life, human beings and its environs.
+Also,